Birth date: March 11, 1936

 Religion: Roman Catholic

-Other Facts: First Italian-American justice to serve on the U.S. Supreme Court.
+First Italian-American justice to serve on the US Supreme Court.

-Strong opponent of abortion and affirmative action and is a strong advocate of federalism and separation of powers.
+Strong opponent of abortion and affirmative action and was a strong advocate of federalism and separation of powers.

 With the retirement of Justice John Paul Stevens, he became the longest-serving justice on the court.